ZVR999/ZVR999/README.md

 - 👀 I've solidified my foundations with coding, reading financial charts, and more for my current employment as a quant trader and am now interested in breaking into Cybersecurity.

-- 🌱 I’ve graduated from the cybersecurity bootcamp with Springboard and currently, I'm enrolled in Offensive Security courses, working with my home lab, and courses with TryHackMe, and Pentester Academy.
+- 🌱 I’ve recently graduated from the cybersecurity bootcamp with Springboard.
+In addition, I'm currently enrolled in Offensive Security courses (Learn One), courses with TryHackMe, Pentester Academy, as well as working with my home lab.

 - 💞️ Since I love to constantly learn and do more, the field of cybersecurity defintely feels right for me!